tadamski/openshift-tx/README.md

 oc delete all --all; oc delete $(oc get pvc -o name); oc delete template eap72-stateful-set
 ```

+* For changing configuration you can create file `configuration/wfly-init.script`
+which defines WildFly CLI commands.
+They will be executed just before the WildFly pod is started.
+This functionality is configured in the template `json` as `PostStart` hook.

 # How to debug

 Resources about OpenShift Java debudding at